Back from the brink, Hadassah banks on bipartisanship in attracting new members - Jewish Telegraphic Agency

 The group’s core mission remains to raise funds for the two Jerusalem hospitals bearing its name.
 Again, its pitches are tailored to the younger Jewish women Hadassah hopes to attract.

 Hospitals remain a nexus of Jewish-Palestinian coexistence in an environment where that is increasingly rare, and that’s an aspect the organizations stresses in its U.S. outreach.
+Hadassah’s Israel-based podcast, “The Branch,” has as its focus what it terms Israel’s “shared society.”

 Hadassah says it is on the right track after a financial crisis at the once-private hospitals led to a restructuring plan supervised by Israel’s Finance Ministry.

 Hadassah is partnering as well with the former Jewish Women’s Renaissance Project on a heavily subsidized yearlong program called Momentum — informally “Birthright for Moms.”
 The program, which is designed to connect Jewish families to Jewish tradition and Israel, includes eight days in Israel.